compi-migui/tfg-doc/src/md/50_methodology.md

 We set out to do the latter: we are not going to simply run already-written code on the original data.
 Instead, we are going to write new code from scratch that attempts to implement the methodology described by @vidal_structural_2020, and we will use it to process data gathered in a different experiment by @leon_medina_online_2023.

 ### Avoiding "contamination"
-We have already mentioned that this work will use all-new code, rather than reusing @vidal_structural_2020's.
+We have already mentioned that this final degree thesis will use all-new code, rather than reusing @vidal_structural_2020's.
 This is, at least in part, meant to make the replication more thorough by avoiding the possibility that an implementation detail or bug in the original code influenced the results.

 However, the code being new does not guarantee we avoid repeating potential implementation errors: if one were to study a piece of software to understand its inner workings before creating a new one to replace it, it would be altogether too easy to accidentally repeat any mistakes in the original.
 Seeing the solution to a problem necessarily conditions our understanding of it and the way we approach it.

 Therefore, in order to achieve a more thorough replication of the results (as opposed to a simple reproduction of the original, with both the good and the bad) the designer of the new process must avoid being "contaminated" by examining the original implementation, instead relying only on the description of the methodology as included in the original study.
 This way we eliminate an entire category of replication error.

-That is our approach here: the author of this work has not seen even a hint of the code used by the authors of the replicated paper, and has instead written a new implementation from scratch guided only by the methodology described in the paper.
+That is our approach here: the author of this final degree thesis has not seen even a hint of the code used by the authors of the replicated paper, and has instead written a new implementation from scratch guided only by the methodology described in the paper.

 ### Choice of software: free and open-source
-The code used in this work is freely available in the [shmowt repository](https://github.com/compi-migui/shmowt) on GitHub.
+The code used in this final degree thesis is freely available in the [shmowt repository](https://github.com/compi-migui/shmowt) on GitHub.
 It is written in the Python programming language, and uses all free and open-source software (FOSS) libraries, which means anyone can take it, run it, modify it and distribute it without having to pay for costly licenses.
 This makes it possible for anyone with the technical expertise and minimal time investment to reproduce its results and spot any errors in its implementation.

 The code itself and the libraries all being open-source also makes it possible to examine their inner workings, something that proprietary closed-source tools do not allow.